 The life of a motoring journalist can seem glamourous, but there is a darker side that no one ever prepares you for.
-A world of airports, pastries and day trips to the Cotswolds.
+A world of airports, pastries and, most terrifying of all, day trips to the Cotswolds.

-Complaining about being a motoring journalist is a bit like complaining you married Mila Kunis or Ryan Reynolds.
-But it’s not all expensive champagne, lavish trips, free multi-course banquets and being paid to turn a steering wheel, oh no.
+Complaining about being a motoring journalist is a bit like complaining about being married to Mila Kunis or Ryan Reynolds.
+But it’s not all expensive champagne, lavish trips, free multi-course banquets and being paid to turn a steering wheel, oh no. Actually, it is.

-There are some less fun things to contend with, things you would never even consider before you start getting paid to write about the average person’s second largest purchase.
-Here are 10 of them to help prepare you.
+But there are some less fun things to contend with, things you would never even consider before you start getting paid to write about things with wheels and an engine.
+Here are 10 of them.

 1) Airports will become your home

-The problem with testing cars in exotic locations is getting to them and that means turning up seventeen hours early for a flight because nobody wants to miss out on free croissants in the airport lounge.
-Then doing the same thing a day later.
+The problem with testing cars in exotic locations is getting to them and that means turning up seventeen hours early for a flight.
+This is partly because nobody wants to miss out on free croissants in the airport lounge, obviously, but mainly because of all the mouth-breathers at airport security.
+Then there is the fact that, regardless of how comfortable your hotel bed is, you will sleep for about seven minutes for fear of missing your alarm and getting a call from your PR host.

 Another issue is the fact it can be so long before you see your humble abode again that you begin to feel like Tom Hanks in The Terminal.
 Except in your version there is no romance and everybody wears tracksuits.